getsentry/esm-observability-guide/README.md

   register
   the [Node Customization Hooks](https://nodejs.org/docs/v22.13.0/api/module.html#customization-hooks), observability instrumentation usually relies on for auto-instrumentation to "monkey-patch").
-This preloading can be achieved by:
+This preloading can be achieved by **either**:
     - Passing an instrumentation file to the Node CLI flag `--import`
-    - The instrumentation is called at the entry point of the application and everything else is loaded with a dynamic `import()`
+    - The instrumentation is called and initialized at the entry point of the application, and everything else (i.e. the server code) is loaded with a dynamic `import()`

 **OR**

 - The Node Libraries are emitting events to the Node Diagnostics channel and the instrumentation picks this up
-    - The user is using the minimum version of the Node library which already makes use of the Node Diagnostics Channel
+    - The user must use the minimum version of the Node library which already makes use of the Node Diagnostics Channel

 Since the second approach is a great approach to work towards to, it requires a complex, sequential upgrade path:
 Node.js library authors must first implement diagnostics channel support, then observability library authors must update